Generation of homogeneous granular packings: Contact dynamics method with coupling to an external pressure bath: Concluding remarks

 \section{Concluding remarks}

 In this work we have proposed and tested a simulation method to produce homogeneous random packings in the absence of confining walls.
-We combined the contact dynamics algorithm with a modified version of the Andersen method to handle granular systems which are in contact with an external pressure bath.
+We combined the contact dynamics algorithm with a modified version of the Andersen method to perform constant pressure simulations of granular systems.
 Our main concern was to discuss how constraint conditions can be applied to determine the interaction between the particles in an Andersen-type of dynamics.
 We have presented the results of some numerical tests and discussed the effect of the main parameters on the efficiency of the simulations and on the physical properties of the final packings.

 We restricted our study to the simple case where we allow only spherical strain of the system in order to achieve the desired pressure.
 However, the method can be generalized to apply other type of constraints to the stress tensor and, consequently, to allow more general strain deformations where shape as well as size of the simulation cell can be varied \cite{Parrinello80,Allen96}.